jacobkrantz/NeuralSum/README.md

 #### Conclusion
 Notice that the ROUGE scores of examples 1 & 2 stayed the exact same, not differentiating between a clearly better summary and a clearly worse summary.
 On the other hand, the cosine similarity was able to identify the difference the bad summary showed, punishing the similarity score by 7.6%.
 The acceptable summary in Example 1 was only punished 2.1%.
 When looking at the Word Mover Distance (WMD), we see that the bad summary was given a 24% larger distance from the target than the acceptable summary (0.512 vs 0.418).
 Thus WMD also shows the ability to judge semantically.
 Cos-Sim and WMD metrics are different from each other: Cos-Sim is a neural approach using sentence vectors while WMD is an aggregated distance measurement between a sentence's word vectors.
 Further distinguishing them is the source of word vectors: GloVe for Cos-Sim, and Word2Vec for WMD.
 Cos-Sim is of course using cosine similarity while WMD uses Euclidean distance.
 Finally, Cos-Sim is a value to be maximized whereas WMD is a value to be minimized.
 Because of these differences, both metrics provide value in analyzing abstractive summaries.

+## Contact
+Author: Jacob Krantz
+Email: jkrantz@zagmail.gonzaga.edu

 ## Acknowledgements

-This code is being developed for research purposes at the University of Colorado at Colorado Springs.
-This is an REU project sponsored by the NSF.
+This code has been developed for research purposes at the University of Colorado at Colorado Springs.
+This is an REU project with work supported by the National Science Foundation under Grant No. 1659788.
 Advisor: Dr. Jugal Kalita

 Facebook Research's [InferSent](https://github.com/facebookresearch/InferSent) codebase.
 Full implementation of ROGUE metric [here](https://github.com/pltrdy/rouge).